-Prior to the completion of this offering, we intend to effectuate a one-for-two reverse stock split of our outstanding shares of Series A Common Stock.
+On July 29, 2020 we effectuated a one-for-two reverse stock split of our outstanding shares of Series A Common Stock.
 In this prospectus we refer to the reverse stock split and the Series A Conversion Proposal as the "Recapitalization."
 For more information please see the section of this prospectus titled "Recapitalization."